Altenburg (Bamberg): History

 The first mention of the Altenburg was in 1109, although it is likely that it was built on the spot of an earlier palisade castle.

 It first served as what is known in German as a "Fliehburg".
 This is a castle that was not regularly inhabited, but served mainly for city defense as a place where local residents could flee to in times of danger.

-In 1251, the Bamberg "Fürstbischöfe," the sovereign bishops of Bamberg, acquired the castle.
+In 1251, the prince-bishop of Bamberg acquired the castle.
 From 1305 to 1553, it was the residence of the bishops.

 In 1553, during the Second Margrave War, the army of Albert Alcibiades, Margrave of Brandenburg-Kulmbach, burned the castle down.
 Afterward the castle was used as a prison for a while.

 In 1801, the Bamberg physician Adalbert Friedrich Marcus acquired the decaying castle and restored it from the ground up.
 The author E. T. A. Hoffmann, who was friends with Marcus, felt so drawn to the castle that he frequently stayed for a long time in one of the wall towers during the years 1808 to 1813.

-The Altenburg Society

 In 1818, a society for the maintenance of the Altenburg, named the "Altenburgverein e.V.
 Bamberg," received the castle.
 The society was founded by Anton von Grafenstein, the postmaster of Bamberg.